Easy Tomato Soup and Grilled Cheese Croutons

 It’s probably cold where you are right now…right?
 I am out of town ONCE again on a very special trip that you will soon be hearing about (spoiler alert).
+If the weather is cold or hot where you are, this Easy Tomato Soup and Grilled Cheese Croutons will hit the spot.
+Kids will love it and so will adults!

 I love love love soup weather and soup recipes.
 I hate the cold but I love that it’s perfectly acceptable to eat cold-weather soups all day, every day.
 This was the best and easiest soup to make!
+My Broccoli Cheddar Soup might have some competition for my favorite soup!

 I have a slight obsession with grilled cheese sandwiches and although dipping them in tomato soup NEVER gets old, I thought it would be a brilliant idea to just cut it up add it on top of the soup – you know, less of a mess that way.
 Well, turns out like everything else I think is an original and brilliant idea, it has already been done.
 No worries – that won’t stop me.